adams794/sql-data-warehouse-project/docs/architecture.md

 - **Raw Layer** – Source data is ingested into SQL Server without transformation, preserving the original structure.
 - **Modeled Layer** – Data is cleaned, standardized, and transformed to ensure consistency across systems.
 - **Analytics Layer** – A dimensional model is created to support analytical queries and reporting.
-- **Data Quality Checks** – Validation scripts ensure data integrity before the data is used for analysis.

 ---